Ricenoodles_Cover.jpg

 Are rice noodles good for you?

-Seeing as rice noodles are made predominantly of white rice, they’re mainly a source of carbohydrate and don’t offer much in the way of other macro or micronutrients.
+Seeing as rice noodles are made predominantly of white rice, they’re mainly a source of carbohydrates and don’t offer much in the way of other macro or micronutrients.
 However, rice-based noodles can be an alternative to wheat noodles for anyone who avoids eating gluten - just be sure to check your labels.
 If you’re looking for something more nutritionally dense, brown rice noodles are a better bet since brown rice contains more vitamins, minerals, amino acids, and fibre than polished white rice, and eating this whole grain has been associated with a lower risk of heart disease.10, 11

 Whether savoury and spicy or sweet and fresh, there are thousands of ways to cook a hearty rice noodle dish.
 Take your cue from the Philippines and stir-fry some vermicelli with soy sauce and citrus, or shape the noodles into cakes to dip into sweetened coconut milk like Idiyappam from South India.
 Even simpler, boil your noodles in a clear, flavourful broth with your choice of toppings—that’s how it’s been eaten for thousands of years, and surely how it will be eaten for a thousand more.